 A beautifully constructed wooden walkway with viewing platforms was built by Waverley Council to provide a safe and scenic route around the cliffs.

-This walkway gives you a sense of being right on top of the cliffs, which makes this walking track an even more amazing experience.
+This walkway makes you feel like you’re walking on top of the cliffs, which makes this walking track even more special.

 It starts at Diamond Bay Reserve and continues, with a few interruptions, all the way to Dover Heights.

 Follow the timber walkway heading south, around the huge white apartment block with million-dollar views, to Ray Street.

 The cliff walk continues a few hundred metres south at Oceanview Avenue, from where you can access Eastern Reserve, also known as Dover Heights Reserve.